 Two Ways to Smoke Baby Back Ribs

-I seasoned two racks of baby backs and smoked them for three hours at 225F.
+I seasoned two racks of baby back ribs with a dry rub and smoked them for three hours at 225F.

 At the three hour mark the meat had started to pull back from the bone and the ribs had some nice color.